 Convocation is held annually.
-Graduates meeting all requirements prior to April 30 of a given year convocate in early June of that year.
+Graduates meeting all requirements prior to the Winter semester grade deadline (see Important Registration Dates) of a given year convocate in early June of that year.

 Graduate students are advised to seek informal resolution of problems through discussions with their senior supervisor and the Chair of the Graduate Program Committee.